CSCfi/csc-user-guide/docs/computing/disk.md

 /scratch/project_2002291
 /scratch/project_3587167
 ```
-Note that all CSC projects do not have Puhti access so you don't necessary find a _scratch_ or _projappl_ directory for all your CSC projects.

 Moving to scratch directory of project_2002291 is done with command:
 ```
 cd /scratch/project_2002291
 ```
-If you are mostly using just one project in Puhti, you can use command
+Note that all CSC projects do not have Puhti access so you don't necessary find a _scratch_ or _projappl_ directory for all your CSC projects.
+To get an overview of your directories in Puhti, run command:
 ```
-puhti_default
+puhti_workspaces
 ```
-or
+If you are mostly using just one project in Puhti, you can set environment variables $SCRATCH and $PROCJAPPL to pont to the scratch and projappl directories of your most used CSC project.
+This setting can be done with commmad:
 <pre>
-puhti_default <i>project_ID</i>
+puhti_default_project <i>project_ID</i>
 </pre>

-To permanently set environment variables $SCRATCH and $PROCJAPPL to pont to the scratch and projappl directories of your most used CSC project.

 ## Projaappl directory